Featured Artist/Traveler: Diane Richey-Ward

 I wanted to say that probably the most difficult task in traveling and working on artwork in different locales is finding a balance between SEEING NEW THINGS and MAKING NEW THINGS.
 It’s quite tempting to spend most of your time enjoying all the new stimulation around you, but then you realize you also selected this particular place to make new work, too.
 The way this works best for me is to utilize my natural work rhythms: I work better in the mornings to mid-late afternoon, and my reward for working hard is to take off and explore the city afterwards.
 It just takes a bit of practice to travel and work on the same trip, but once you get the hang of it you don’t want to do anything else!

-If you want to know more about becoming an artist in residence, check out my online course here:
+If you want to know more about becoming an artist in residence, click the link below: